erpnext/foundation/foundation/www/docs/user/manual/en/customize-erpnext/articles/increase-max-attachments.md

 <!-- add-breadcrumbs -->
 #Increase Max Attachments

 In ERPNext, you can limit how many files can be attached to specific Document.
-Using Custmize Form, you can set **Max(imum) Attachments** which can be added to a particular documents.
+Using Customize Form, you can set **Max(imum) Attachments** which can be added to a particular documents.

 Let's assume we need to update Max Attachment for Quotation to five.